 Of course, I have the privilege of working in an industry where lucrative salaries and short tenures are the norm, and so these pledges are relatively easy to fulfill.
 If, someday, I change careers and move into an industry where employees have less leverage, I might have to re-evaluate them.
 But, for now, this feels like a start.

-Originally published in my newsletter.
+Originally written for my newsletter.